 - The Level 1 device requirement was confirmed and documented in the final field workflow.

-- The customer supplied the final working configuration and later provided a public testimonial.
+- The customer later provided a public testimonial after successful commissioning.

 “We want to thank Chipkin for providing a product that was the perfect solution for our needs.
 Our customer now has a means of monitoring and controlling their units on our BACnet network, and they have been pleased with the performance of the system.
 We expect to be using this product again for subsequent projects.”